Gender roles and fluidity in indigenous Nigerian cultures: Male daughters and female husbands

-Following the Igbo culture of male dominance, a female daughter can not inherit landed properties; a man who does not have male offspring will confer on his first daughter the role of a male child through a cultural rite and covenant referred to as "Igba Ndu".
+Following the Igbo culture of male dominance, a female daughter cannot inherit landed properties; a man who does not have male offspring will confer on his first daughter the role of a male child through a cultural rite and covenant referred to as "Igba Ndu".
 The female daughter, now considered a male daughter, assumes the role of a male in the family.
 Upon this conferment, the male daughter is not allowed to marry to prevent her from leaving the family compound.

 Female husbands on the other hand, were women who assumed roles typically associated with men, including the responsibilities of a husband within a marriage.
 This practice was often linked to issues of infertility, as a woman might take on the role of a husband to ensure the continuity of her family line.
 In such cases, a female husband could marry other women and engage in socially sanctioned reproductive practices, such as bearing children through a female wife on behalf of her infertile spouse.
 This practice, known as Nwanyi Bu showcased the pragmatic adaptation of gender roles to address specific societal needs.

 In both instances, these gender categories challenged Western preconceptions and demonstrated the flexibility of gender roles in Igbo society.
 The recognition of male daughters and the acceptance of female husbands reflected the nuanced understanding of gender and identity within the cultural and spiritual context of pre-colonial Igbo communities.
 It's important to note that these practices were deeply embedded in the Igbo worldview and were not merely acts of defiance against established gender norms but rather culturally grounded expressions of identity and societal functionality.

 Ada mmuonwu (‘daughter’, or ‘maiden spirit of the dead’; also called as ‘Agboho Mmanwu’ or ‘Adamma’ in some parts of Igbo society) is a female spirit that possesses a man during funeral ceremonies; upon possession, this masked male mortal spiritually acquires femininity, becoming fluid in expression until when the dead is laid down and the ceremony ends.